-We are heavily dependent on the success of our lead product candidate NeoCart, which is still under development.
-If we are unable to commercialize NeoCart, or experience significant delays due to manufacturing or otherwise in doing so, our business will be materially harmed.
+We are heavily dependent on the success of our lead product candidate NeoCart, which is still under development in a Phase 3 clinical trial.
+If we are unable to commercialize NeoCart in the future, or experience significant delays due to manufacturing or otherwise in doing so, our business will be materially harmed.